tgrecojs/logseq/pages/Tribble Coin.md

 		- Amount: To mint one TribbleB, a user must burn 10 Tribbles.
 This process reduces the supply of Tribbles, potentially increasing the rarity and value of the remaining Tribbles.
 	- Monetary Cost:
 		- IST Requirement: In addition to burning Tribbles, minting one TribbleB requires the user to pay 1 IST per Tribble burnt.
-- #### **Governance and Security**
+- ### **Governance and Security**
-- > Intersubjective Governance Model: Decisions are made collectively, emphasizing an ethos of shared understanding and equality:
+- Intersubjective Governance Model: Decisions are made collectively, emphasizing an ethos of shared understanding and equality:
 	- Proof of Breed: Only participants who have actively engaged by breeding TribbleB can vote, ensuring that governance is influenced by those most invested in the ecosystem's health.
 	- Equal Voting Rights: Each participant has one vote, regardless of the number of TribbleBs bred, maintaining fairness and preventing dominance by a few large holders.
 -
+- ## Response
+	- I'm wholly against any mechanism that would penalize early claimers, which is why I mentioned rewarding those responsible for triggering a "bonus mint" event to occur.
+	- It seems there could be quite a but of variability in regards to how many people claim their tokens, and when they claim their tokens.
+Using a mechanism like this token can potentially be allow us to cast a dynamically wide net.
+	- mechanism can potentially act as a failsafe protecting us from a situation in which there is a surplus of tokens,
+	- having a bit more control over
+	- we have to decide on the ideal number of people we'd like to get to this to,  using a mechanism like this token can potentially be a vehicle for expanding the airdrop as it allows us to case a wide net
+	- the wall getting burne
 - tags: #[[Merkle Airdrop]]
 -
 -